Abhijeet2409/brewbyte-cafe/README.md

 - 📱 **Responsive Design** – Scales beautifully from **320px to 1440px** width.

-- 💻 **Optimized for Devices** – Target height set at **600px**, with additional media queries for taller screens.
-The layout is stable across most devices, though minor bugs may still exist.
+- 💻 **Optimized for Devices** –  While the layout was optimized for a target height of **600px**, some height-specific scenarios may show slight visual quirks — something learned and noted during post-build testing.

 - ✨ **Custom Animations** – Hover effects, transitions, and more.